 Do an Open Mic Night

-It might sound crazy, but hear us out, especially if you know how to sing.
-(If you can’t you may want to scroll on.)
-“Find a local venue that holds an open mic night and sign up,” suggests suggests J. Hope Suis, a relationship expert and author.
-“You can each do a solo act, or join forces for a duo.
+It might sound like one of the crazier second date ideas, but hear us out, especially if you know how to sing.
+(If you can't you may want to scroll on.)
+"Find a local venue that holds an open mic night and sign up," suggests J. Hope Suis, a relationship expert and author.
+"You can each do a solo act, or join forces for a duo.
 So what if you have no real talent?
 The goal is to attempt something new.
-At the end of the night, if you had fun and a new memory, it will be an award winning performance.”
+At the end of the night, if you had fun and a new memory, it will be an award-winning performance."

 Hit The Slopes